pvanallen/delft-ai-toolkit/docs/action.md

 * *Time* - Number of seconds the action waits before passing control to the next action
 * *Voice* - Select a language, country, voice combination.
 Not all voices are available in all models.
 (Note: we are looking into make a gender neutral voice available)
 * *Utterance* - The text to be spoken
-* **Note**: - To use the Watson model, you must enter the iamkey obtained from your Watson account in the Unity menu Delft AI Toolkit>Show Settings
+* **Note**: - To use the Watson model, you must enter the API Key/IAM key obtained from your Watson account in the Unity menu Delft AI Toolkit>Show Settings

 ### Speech To Text - Transcribe spoken words to text
 * *Model* - Only Watson currently, and this option is not shown.
 In the future, we hope to also implement Snips.ai, which is an edge based system (i.e. no internet connection required).
 * *Virtual or Physical Robot* - Whether the speech is transcribed on the Physical robot (**Phys**), the Unity Virtual robot (**Virt**), or both (**Both**)
 * *Length* - Seconds the device listens before turning off microphone and transcribing.
 Control passes immediately on to the next action regardless of setting
 * *Language* - Select a language, country combination.
 Not all languages are available in all models.
-* **Note**: - To use the Watson model, you must enter the iamkey obtained from your Watson account in the Unity menu Delft AI Toolkit>Show Settings
+* **Note**: - To use the Watson model, you must enter the iamkey obtained from your Watson account in the Unity menu: Delft AI Toolkit>Show Settings

-### Recognize - Perform object recognition
+### Recognize - Perform object recognition from the camera
 * *Recognition Model* - Select the machine learning model to be used.
-The models are well known models, where they are simple and fast at the top of the list, and complex and slower at the bottom of the list.
+The models are well known models, where they are simple and fast at the top of the list, and more accurate and slower at the bottom of the list. **Note**: Actual object recognition happens on the robot, but in the virtual environment "recognition" occurs by putting a Unity tag on the gameobject in the scene.
+In the Unity virtual environment, the Recognition Model setting has no effect.